InternationalTradeAdministration/developerportal/_posts/2013-09-23-trade-region-list.markdown

 ---
-published: false
+published: true
 permalink: "trade-region-list.html"
 layout: template
 ---

 ## Controlled Trade Region Terms

-The following terms are the only **trade region** terms that the API will accept.
+The following terms are the only **trade_region** terms that the API will accept.
 The countries in each trade region are included here for informational purposes only:

 <table border="0">
 <tr>
-<th>Trade Region</th>
+<th>trade_region</th>
 <th>Countries</th>
 </tr>